 The best thing about making your own tassels.. is that you only need your fingers!!!
 Quick, easy, fun.

-IF you want to make a bigger tassel.. “replace” your fingers with a piece of rectangular card.
+IF you want to make a bigger tassel.. “replace” your fingers with a piece of cardboard cut into a rectangle.

 How to make a Tassel DIY

-- Cut a piece of string that you will later want to hang the tassle from – this can be the same material as the tassel or different.
+- Cut a piece of yarn or string that you will later want to hang the tassle from – this can be the same material as the tassel or different.
 We often use bakers twine for this, as it is pretty AND durable (especially if you want to use your tassel as a key chain..
 I find yarn rips after a while).
 Make this string a bit longer than you think you will need, so you can trim it later if you need to.

-- Once you have wrapped enough, ease the yarn (and the string from your index finger) off your hand.
+- Once you have the desired thickness, ease the wrapped yarn (and the string from your index finger) off your hand.
 Keep all the loops together.

-- Take another piece of string and wrap it around the top of your yarn to form that tassel “head” or tassel bobble that you get at the top.
-Secure tightly and cut – I always make the strings from this knot the same length as the remaining tassle, so you don’t notice the knot.
+- Take another piece of yarn and wrap it around the top of your yarn to form that tassel “head” or tassel bobble towards the top of the tassel.
+Make a tight knot and cut – I always make the strings from this knot the same length as the remaining tassle, so you don’t notice the knot.
 Those come people like to use cotton, as it is strong.

-- When your threads are secured in this manner, take your scissors and trim the bottom loops open to make lots of hanging strands.
+- When your threads are secured in this manner, take a pair of scissors and trim the bottom loops open to make lots of hanging strands.
 You may wish to trim the strans a little to neaten it off.